Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/wet_quality_classifier/README.md

-This module is used to classify wet fingerprint quality into Light, Medium, Heavy, and Atypical categories.
+This folder is used to classify wet fingerprint quality into Light, Medium, Heavy, and Atypical categories.

 The code of classifier is not publicly released due to data and licensing constraints.